What is credit counseling?

 What is credit restoration?

-In addition to credit counseling, credit restoration may be another avenue to help improve your core.
-Otherwise known as credit repair, credit restoration is the process of removing and disputing negative information on credit reports as a way to help improve a poor credit score.
+In addition to credit counseling, credit restoration may be another avenue to help improve your score.
+Otherwise known as credit repair, credit restoration is the process of removing and disputing negative information on credit reports as a way to help improve a credit score.

-You may have to pay a credit restoration company to remove inaccurate information on your report—they will not, however, remove a negative item that is correct.
+You may pay a credit restoration company to have inaccurate information removed on your report—they will not, however, request to remove a negative item that is correct.
 These items include foreclosures, charge-offs and bankruptcy.
 Note that Chase does not offer this service, and that you can dispute inaccurate items on your credit report directly with the credit bureau.

 How can credit restoration help me rebuild my credit?

-When you remove inaccurate information from your credit report, your credit score can be positively impacted.
-Inaccuracies, such as negative remarks, that don't belong on your report can indicate that you have trouble managing your money or struggle to make payments on time.
-Removing them sets the record straight and will help credit bureaus see you in the proper light—free from errors and other false information.
+When you remove inaccurate negative information from your credit report, your credit score can be positively impacted.
+Negative remarks on your report can indicate that you have trouble managing your money or struggle to make payments on time.
+If they are inaccuracies, removing them sets the record straight and will help credit bureaus see you in the proper light—free from errors and other false information.

-If your report has inaccurate information, it could falsely represent you, so you could have trouble landing good rates on loans or taking out new credit card accounts.
-When you use a credit restoration service, you can remove these inaccuracies and see this reflect positively in an updated version of your credit score.
+If your report has inaccurate information, it could falsely represent your financial behavior, so you could have trouble landing good rates on loans or taking out new credit card accounts.
+When you use a credit restoration service, you can have these inaccuracies removed and see this reflect positively in an updated version of your credit score.
 You can avoid restoration service fees by disputing the inaccurate information yourself by:

-• Disputing the remark with your credit card issuer or bank by contacting them via email or phone
+- Disputing the reported behavior with your credit card issuer or bank by contacting them via email or phone

 Monitor your credit score with Chase Credit Journey